ashish123256/rabse-blog-app/README.md

 ## Env Variables

-Make Sure to Create a config.env file in backend/config directory and add appropriate variables in order to use the app.
+Make Sure to Create a .env file in server directory and add appropriate variables in order to use the app.

 **Essential Variables**
 MONGO_URI=